 Common tropes include:

 - Animation Bump: Any scene under their supervision, especially if it's a Milt Kahl scene.

 - Artifact Title: Walt's nickname for the Men was in reference to a derisive nickname used by Franklin D. Roosevelt to refer to a then Republican-controlled Supreme Court, which was constantly striking down New Deal legislation as being unconstitutional.

 - Cloudcuckoolander: Easily Ward, noted by the Disney Family Album as "The Disney animator who never grew up".

 - Cool Old Guys

 - Heterosexual Life-Partners: Frank Thomas and Ollie Johnston were this in real life.

 - Passing the Torch: Around the 70's to early 80's.

 - Rail Enthusiast: Ward and Ollie were noted railway enthusiasts and actually got Walt Disney to have his own backyard railroad in his Carolwood home.

-- Shout-Out: Runaway Brain, The Iron Giant and The Incredibles make shout outs to Frank and Ollie.
+- Runaway Brain, The Iron Giant and The Incredibles make shout outs to Frank and Ollie.